42elements/AutomationSuite/README.md

 All scripts are made available under the permissive MIT license.

-We are happily accepting pull requests :-)
+We are happily accepting pull requests :smile: